openshift/enhancements/enhancements/microshift/gateway-api-support.md

 ### User Stories
-* As a MicroShift admin, I want to add different Gateway resources to the cluster so that I can create routes on them.
+* As a MicroShift admin, I want to add different Gateway resources to the cluster for applications to create routes on them.
-* As a MicroShift admin, I want to add HTTP routes to specific Gateways so that I can express routing capabilities using an upstream API.
+* As a MicroShift application developer, I want to add HTTP routes to specific Gateways so that I can express routing capabilities using an upstream API.
-* As a MicroShift admin, I want to add GRPC routes to specific Gateways so that I can express routing capabilities using an upstream API.
+* As a MicroShift application developer, I want to add GRPC routes to specific Gateways so that I can express routing capabilities using an upstream API.

 ### Goals
 - Full support for core, non-experimental resources, including gateways, HTTP routes and GRPC routes.